sogriffin98/northernbug.github.io/meeting_details/northernbug8.md

 # Agenda

-The agenda is provisional at this stage :-)
+The agenda is provisional at this stage :-) If you have a suggestion you'd like us (or organisers of the next meeting) to take on board, let us know!

 | Time          | Speaker | Presentation | Information |
 |---------------|---------|--------------|-------------|